 Albuquerque, NMHighlights:

-- Explore family-friendly museums like the Albuquerque Museum and the New Mexico Museum of Natural History and Science, with exhibits ranging from dinosaurs to space.
+- Explore: If you're like me and love museums, you’ve got to check out the Albuquerque Museum and the New Mexico Museum of Natural History and Science.
+You’ll go from dinosaurs to deep space in one afternoon.

 Distance from Santa Fe: